bredele/lego/Readme.md

   with [component](http://github.com/component/component):

-    $ component install bredele/lego
+    $ component install bredele/brick

   with [nodejs](http://nodejs.org):

-    $ npm install lego
+    $ npm install brickjs

 ## Documentation

-  We are currently writing a new documentation but you can find the old one in the [wiki](https://github.com/bredele/lego/wiki).
+  We are currently writing a new documentation but you can find the old one in the [wiki](https://github.com/bredele/brick/wiki).

 ## FAQ

 ### Is it different from other MVVM libraries?

-In Lego.js, each view has its own bindings and set of plugins unlike some libraries where everything is contained in a global scope.
+In Brickjs, each view has its own bindings and set of plugins unlike some libraries where everything is contained in a global scope.
 This is important in order to avoid conflict, memory leaks and to maintain your code properly.

 ```js
 view.add('repeat', require('repeat-brick'));